-The school has a library, computer suite, many laptops and iPads, which is a superb resource for children and staff.
+The school has a library, computer suite and many laptops and iPads.

-The school also has two multi-purpose halls, which are fully equipped for Physical Education, with wall bars, climbing frames and ropes.
+The school also has two multi-purpose halls, which are fully equipped with wall bars, climbing frames and ropes.

 Dining takes place in both halls, with hot meals served in the KS1 hall and sandwiches in the KS2 hall.